-As I am fast approaching my First Blogaversary, I have noticed how complicated this ‘running a blog’ thing can really be.
+As I hit my First Blogaversary, I have noticed how complicated this ‘running a blog’ thing can really be.

 I also noticed that I have developed little tricks to make my blogging life easier.

 Why not share, right?
 After all, the general consensus is that we here in the FIRE niche do not openly compete with each other.
 Instead, it is more like the old adage ‘a rising tide lifts all boats‘.

 After my first few months of blogging, I posted about all The Newbie Mistakes I had Made.
 Where that post focused on the things I did wrong, this one is geared towards good ideas for others to implement.

 Although far from a master of any, I am currently participating in Facebook, Twitter, Instagram, and Pinterest.
 I also regularly post on the RockStar Finance Forum and the sub Reddit for Financial Independence. (* see note)

 * (Reddit note) Reddit is a funny kingdom.
 They do not want anything that even smells of self-promotion on this thread and will strenuously root it out.
 However, there is one time each week where you are allowed to self-promote your blog.
 With over 300k subscribers, it is worth checking out.